stevedonovan/gentle-intro/6-error-handling.md

 }
 ```

-We can freely use `?` for the I/O errors, which is the state of happiness we desired.
-There is a useful
+There is a useful little macro `bail!` for 'throwing' errors.
-little macro `bail!` for 'throwing' errors.
 An alternative to the `ok_or` method here could be:

 ```rust
     let file = match args().skip(1).next() {